 Teaching Lectures, Conferences and Seminars

-Eighteen of the 48 months of training are devoted to off-service rotations.
+Seventeen of the 48 months of training are devoted to off-service rotations.
 The first year resident begins with an introduction and initiation to the OMS inpatient and outpatient services.
 Skills in exodontia, local anesthesia and IV sedation techniques are monitored and expanded.
 The resident is introduced to exodontia techniques under outpatient general anesthesia, as well as, major operating room procedures.
 Surgical assisting and performance of individual procedures are emphasized according to the resident's skill level and past experiences.
 Hospital admissions and charting procedures are introduced and the resident works closely with the chief resident as he or she prepares to rotate off-service.
 Physical findings and examination procedures are emphasized through lectures and conferences, as well as with direct patient demonstrations.
-The principles of trauma assessment and care are reviewed and, during July and August, the resident gains primary experience in OMS trauma treatment.
-The resident begins to function on call with the chief resident and alone with the chief resident as his immediate backup.
+The principles of trauma assessment and care are reviewed and, during July through October, the resident gains primary experience in OMS trauma treatment through weekly rotations to the Augusta State Medical Prison under the guidance of Augusta University OMS staff.
+In addition, the resident begins to function on call with the chief resident and alone with the chief resident as his immediate backup.
+Starting in the fall, one month rotations in Cardiology followed by 2 months on internal medicine wards allow the resident to hone their primary skills in physical diagnosis and the essentials of disease treatment and management.
+The resident then begins a 5 month rotation on the Anesthesia Service.
+During the rotation necessary skills are gained to evaluate preoperative patients and, while under direct supervision, numerous general anesthesia techniques are performed.
+Physiology, pharmacology and physical diagnosis are reviewed and the resident is prepared to safely deliver general anesthesia.
+The year concludes with a one month rotation on the Intensive Care Unit, bringing together aspects of Medicine and Anesthesia.

-The resident then returns to the OMS Service, DDEAMC, in April for the remainder of his or her training.
-In spring the didactic schedule is geared toward a review of physiology, pharmacology, and a continuation of oral pathology.
+During PGY3, the resident completes their first 2 month trauma cycle to East Texas Medical Center/University of Texas Health Sciences in Tyler, TX.
+The resident returns to service for the winter months, and competes rotations in Head and Neck oncology with the Georgia Cancer Center and Augusta University Department of Otolaryngology, a 2 month rotation with the DDEAMC Department of Otolaryngology, and one month with Plastic Surgery.
+The resident then returns to the OMS Service, DDEAMC for the remainder of his or her training.
+The didactic schedule is geared toward a review of physiology, pharmacology, and a continuation of oral pathology.
 In June the third year resident assumes the duties and responsibilities of "Chief Resident."

 Lectures and Conferences:

 Teaching conferences, seminars and literature reviews and guest speakers are programmed on a weekly basis and are made through the contribution of the OMS teaching staff and guest medical specialists.
 Resident participation is emphasized.
 Conferences are used to reinforce the physical diagnosis, physiology and pharmacology arms of the program.
-Oral pathology is integrated on an every day basis through interaction with the staff associated oral pathologist and the presentation of conferences on clinicopathological by the staff.
-In the winter of each year, head and neck regional anatomy is studied through participation in a formalized dissection course taught by an MCG anatomist.
+Oral pathology is integrated through interaction with the staff associated oral pathologist and the presentation of clinical-pathologic conferences.
+The residents attend a nationally renowned Pathology and Reconstruction review course in PGY3, and a OMS review course in PGY4.
+In PGY2, head and neck regional anatomy is studied through participation in a formalized dissection course taught by an anatomist at Fort Bliss, TX.
 Additional experience is gained through operating table during rotations with the OMS Service, General Surgery, Neurosurgery, Anesthesia and Head and Neck/ENT rotations.

 The resident must prepare a paper suitable for publication as part of the requirements for graduation from the OMS Residency Training Program.
 The paper may be the result of a research project, clinical investigation or case presentation.
 As the resident enters his second year, a topic must be formally submitted for approval and necessary protocols are submitted through the Clinical Investigation Service, when appropriate.
 Due to re-writes and possible submission for publication, the project must be completed three months prior to residency completion.
 Deadlines for submission of a topic, a bibliography and first and second drafts will be delineated on a yearly basis.
 The Approving authority for the paper is the Program Director.
 If the project involves human use, the DDEAMC Clinical Investigation committee approval and assistance must be obtained.
 The goal of the paper is to develop an objective view of published scientific literature and develop knowledge and experience in submitting a paper for publication.